-Oven Buying Guide
+Wall Oven Buying Guide

-When choosing the right oven for your kitchen, there are many factors that should be considered.
+When choosing the right wall oven for your kitchen, there are many factors that should be considered.
 Size, features, and style all need to be well thought-out before making a purchase.

-Types of Ovens:
+Types of Ovens

-The electric oven is standard in many kitchens that use electricity as a power source over gas.
+The electric wall oven is standard in many kitchens that use electricity as a power source over gas.
 These ovens can come in single or double configurations and use two heating elements to provide heat, one on the bottom and one on the top of the oven.
 The most common fuel type is electric, but several gas ovens are also available.

-The gas oven is standard in kitchens that use gas as the main power source to power appliances and cook food.
+The gas wall oven is standard in kitchens that use natural gas as the main power source to power appliances and cook food.
 These ovens can come in single or double configurations and use open flame burners at the bottom of the oven to provide heat.

-Main Features of Ovens:
+Main Features of Ovens

 Number of Compartments